Faisalsaddiqui/quiz-app-backend/README.md

 ### Contributing:
 **Contributions are welcome!
 Please follow these steps to contribute**

-Fork the repository and Create a new branch
+Fork the repository and create a new branch
 ```
 git checkout -b feature/YourFeature
 ```